mcci-catena/MCCI_Sigfox_Image/BUILD_NOTE.md

 			HAL_GPIO_EXTI_IRQHandler(GPIO_PIN_??);		// DIO4
 		}
 		```
+		I've manage this by creating interrupt handler dedicated for each of the DIO Interrupts and register it with the Arduino Interrupt handler in arduino_wrapper.c.
+		This indirection is required because the ItSDK irq handler needs a Pin Id as a handler can match multiple Pins.
+These dedicated IRQ handler calls the ItSDK generic handler.
+		The GPIO are initialized by the SX1276InitLowPower() function.
+Init init all the pins and setup sx1276 to be low power mode.

-        - We need to inject the correct GPIO setup by setting the right configuration when it can change from a board to another.
+        - TODO : We need to inject the correct GPIO setup by setting the right configuration when it can change from a board to another.
 Currently this is Hardcoded fro Catena-4618 in arduino_wrapper.h.
 		```C
 		#define ITSDK_SX1276_TCXO_VCC_BANK	 		__BANK_A					   // SX1276 GPIO FOR Activating TCXO
 		#define ITSDK_SX1276_TCXO_VCC_PIN	 		__LP_GPIO_8